opkcloud/meerkat-tidb-app-source/HTAP_en.md

-TiDB has powerful HTAP capabilities.
+TiDB is good at HTAP.
 TiKV and TiFlash can be configured on different machines to solve the problem of HTAP resource isolation.
 ## 1.Enable MPP(masively parallel processiong) with the following command:
 ````
 ALTER TABLE test.table_name SET TIFLASH REPLICA 1;